tjatoba/github-app_compasso-uol/README.md

 <div align= 'center'><b>*ENGLISH VERSION*</b></div>

 ## Briefing
-Github Search Engine shows as a result your repositories, the most starred repositories, your public followers and who you are following, all from the GitHub API data source.
+Github Search Engine shows, as a result, your repositories, the most starred repositories, your public followers and who you are following, all from the GitHub API data source.

 ## Developers
 - [Thiago Jatobá](https://github.com/tjatoba)